 These many reasons suggest that rhamnolipids might not be secreted under high oxidative stress.
-To investigate this hypothesis we modified a high-quality genome-scale model of Pseudomonas metabolism, iJN1411 (Nogales et al, 2020, 2017), to simulate the maximum growth rate and rhamnolipid secretion potential under different redox stress levels.
+To investigate this hypothesis we modified a high-quality genome-scale model of Pseudomonas metabolism, iJN1411 (Nogales et al, 2020, 2017), to simulate the maximum growth rate and rhamnolipids secretion potential under different redox stress levels.
 We simulated growth in the culture medium used in our metabolomics experiments with glycerol and ammonium as the sole carbon and nitrogen sources.
-Since rhamnolipids are produced when carbon is in excess, we set the carbon-to-nitrogen (C:N) ratio to 10.0, which exceeds the minimum C:N threshold (6.3) that our model predicts to permit rhamnolipid secretion at fast growth rates (Supplementary Fig. 8).
+Since rhamnolipids are produced when carbon is in excess, we set the carbon-to-nitrogen (C:N) ratio to 10.0, which exceeds the minimum C:N threshold (6.3) that our model predicts to permit rhamnolipids secretion at fast growth rates (Supplementary Fig. 8).
 The redox stress levels were computationally varied by changing the flux levels of three redox molecules: NADH (reduced nicotinamide adenine dinucleotide), NADPH (reduced nicotinamide adenine dinucleotide phosphate) and GSH (reduced glutathione); these molecules are responsible for the bulk of cellular electron transfer and likely to be the main sources of ROS (Xiao & Loscalzo, 2019).
-For all three redox molecules, we found that the maximum growth rate is maintained at an intermediate flux range (redox homeostasis) while any deviation from the range (gray shading) gradually reduced growth rate (Fig. 5, upper panels).
+For all three redox molecules, we found that the maximum growth rate is maintained at an intermediate flux range (redox homeostasis, white area) while any flux rate outside the range (gray shading) gradually reduced growth rate (Fig. 5, upper panels).
 Except for extremely small GSH flux, what generally accompanies the compromised growth rate is the abrupt shutdown in the potential of secretion of rhamnolipid precursors (HAA), mono- and di-rhamnolipids as well as many (but not all) central carbon metabolites (Fig. 5, lower panels).
-Importantly, none of these secretion fluxes are essential for growth, nor do they provide growth benefits (i.e., each individual flux can be as low as zero without reducing maximum growth rate).
-This suggests that the cell has many potential mechanisms of carbon overflow to release redox stress, which are equivalent from a metabolic network perspective.
-The fact that P. aeruginosa secretes rhamnolipids among these options supports that the secretion was under selection.
-Collectively, these simulation support a link between rhamnolipid secretion and redox stress, where fast growth and rhamnolipid secretion are both metabolically constrained by cellular redox homeostasis.
+Importantly, none of these secretion fluxes reduce growth rate, nor do they provide growth benefits (i.e., each individual flux can be as low as zero without reducing maximum growth rate).
+This observation agrees with the fact that ΔrhlA displayed the same grow rate as its wild-type strain in the same medium (https://doi.org/10.1186/1471-2180-11-140).
+Notably, most of the overflowed carbon rich molecules, including HAA, mono-rhamnolipids and di-rhamnolipids, start to be secreted when growth rate reaches maximum value under carbon excessive condition.
+The fact that molecules other than rhamnolipids are also secreted suggests that the cell has many potential mechanisms of carbon overflow to release redox stress, which are equivalent from a metabolic network perspective.
+The fact that P. aeruginosa maintains the secretion of rhamnolipids among these options supports that this mechanism was under other selections.
+Collectively, these simulations support a link between rhamnolipids secretion and redox stress, where fast growth and rhamnolipids secretion are both metabolically constrained by cellular redox homeostasis.